 We help students build skills and connect with standards.
 Lessons support Common Core Learning Standards; New York City Blueprint for Teaching and Learning in the Arts (Visual Art); and New York State Learning Standards for the Arts, English Language Arts, Social Studies, and Science.

 We take an anti-oppressive approach.
 We recognize the effects that cultural and social inequities have had on our society and others, around the world and throughout history.
 We recognize that oppression takes many forms and that it shapes the histories we are taught, the policies we live by, and the language we use.
 Taking an anti-oppressive approach means we take special care to use language, research, and images that help students explore works of art with thoughtfulness, empathy, and cultural fluency.
 We make choices to reduce harm to our community members and expect teachers, students, and families to do the same.
 Together we can:

 We believe less is more.
 Lessons focus on two to three objects to develop observation skills and critical thinking.

 We recognize that people learn differently.
-We engage students through a range of learning strategies, including open-ended and guided questions, conversation, storytelling, drawing, writing, sensory learning, and movement.
+We engage students through a range of learning strategies, including open-ended and guided questions, conversation, storytelling, drawing, writing, sensory learning, and movement, to support every learner.

 Other helpful information:

-We need to know you’re coming.
+We need to know you’re signing on.
 All school groups must make advance reservations.
 Learn more and book your visit.